govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Apgar Score</td>
          <td>
            Apgar Score post-birth is a measure of the physical condition of a newborn infant, including scores at 1, 5 and 10 minutes.
+[ACOG]
          </td>
       </tr>
                   <tr>